 What Is a Paint Horse?

-The American Paint Horse originated from the United States.
-That’s a horse breed that features its white spottings on dark coat color.
+The American Paint Horse originated in the United States.
+That’s a horse breed that features white spottings on dark coat color.
 The American Quarter Horse and Thoroughbred took part in developing the Paint Horse.
 American Paint Horses are commonly used in reining, pleasure riding, and show jumping.